-Sodium lauryl sulfate (SLS) is Added To Most Toothpastes
+Sodium lauryl sulfate (SLS) is Added To Most Toothpaste

 SLS is a chemical compound used as a surfactant, detergent, and denaturant in various cosmetics and industrial cleaners.
 It’s also used as a foaming agent in toothpaste.
-If your asking why an ingredient for industrial cleaners is in your toothpaste… I completely empathize, and agree it shouldn’t be.
+If you're asking why an ingredient for industrial cleaners is in your toothpaste… I completely empathize and agree it shouldn't be.

-Nearly 16,000 studies have mentioned harmful health effects that comes from using and exposing your body to SLS, yet it is still used in many cosmetic products, as well as most conventional toothpastes.
+Nearly 16,000 studies have mentioned harmful health effects that come from using and exposing your body to SLS, yet it is still used in many cosmetic products, as well as most conventional toothpaste.
 EWG (Environmental Working Group) maintains that this chemical, which is also used as an insecticide, can cause irritation and organ toxicity.
-SLS is also known to irritate your mouth tissue, and strips away the lining, which may lead to canker sores.
+SLS is also known to irritate your mouth tissue and strip away the lining, which may lead to canker sores.

 SLS is known by many different names on different labels:

 - Monododecyl ester sodium salt sulfuric acid

 - Sulfuric acid